 BTHA coordinated Primary Authority Partnership

 In March 2014 the BTHA signed a memorandum of understanding with Milton Keynes Council and entered into a coordinated Primary Authority partnership.
-This means that companies that join the BTHA Primary Authority Scheme (which is free) will get legal assurance against any prosecution within the UK if they follow the guide advice
+This means that unless companies opt-out, all members of the BTHA are part of the scheme (which is free) and will get legal assurance against any prosecution within the UK if they follow the guide advice.

 Primary Authorities provide robust, bespoke advice that must be respected by all other local regulators.
 This enables businesses to invest with confidence in products, practices and procedures, knowing that the resources they devote to compliance are well spent.
 When advice or documents are assured by a Primary Authority, under certain circumstances, members following the guidance can be defended against any legal action within the UK.
 For more information visit – http://www.btha.co.uk/toy-safety/primary-authority-partnership/

 BTHA Standards Service – FREE access to selected product Standards from BSI* – The BTHA are able to offer full members view-only access to standards via the British Standards Online system.
 Many members will each spend a considerable sum each year on relevant BSI standards.
 This service allows you to access them for free.

 You are able to visit BSI online to view a list of up to 200 selected product standards that cover toys (please be aware that these will be available to view online but will not allow you to download or print the documents).
 The list of accessible standards in the BTHA subscription should cover the majority of members’ needs for toys, nursery and related electrical items.
 In addition to the standards members can set themselves up for e-mail notifications when standards change which will help to meet legal requirements relating to monitoring and using the latest product standards.